-It probably won’t come as a surprise that side sleeping can be dicey for people who are dealing with shoulder pain.
+However, it probably won’t come as a surprise that side sleeping can be dicey for people who are dealing with shoulder pain.
 Side sleeping can cause pressure to build up in the shoulder, which can exacerbate pain.

-Better yet?
-Switch to back sleeping, which won’t place undue pressure on either shoulder.
+Back sleeping also won’t place undue pressure on either shoulder.
 Just be sure to allow the arms to rest loosely along the body; one small study found that people who sleep on their back with their dominant hand on their forehead are more likely to experience shoulder pain.

 What To Look For In A Mattress For Neck And Shoulder Pain

 As noted above, a lumpy, sagging, or excessively firm or soft mattress can contribute to neck and shoulder pain.
 If a person’s bed falls into any of those categories (or is uncomfortable for any other reason), then it’s probably a good idea to start shopping for a new mattress.

 To increase the chances of buying a mattress that doesn’t exacerbate neck and shoulder pain, consider the following guidelines.

 A medium-firm mattress is the best choice for people who have neck and shoulder pain.
 Of course, this won’t hold true for everyone, but newer research suggests that a medium-firm bed is often ideal for folks suffering from pain.
 This firmness should support spinal alignment while also offering pressure relief.